gene-git/dual-root/README.rst

    * Assume refind or grub would work too.

- We provide *dual-boot-tool* and systemd services to make it as straightforwards as possible to implement.
+ We provide *dual-boot-tool* and systemd services to make it as straightforward as possible to implement.
 The tool can identify the currently booted <esp>, bind mount it to */boot* and perform various sync operations either one off or as a daemon using inotify to detect changes in the filessystem.